 I started making jewelry in the early 80’s with Marcio Mattar in Rio de Janeiro Brazil.
-Eventually I Moved to NYC in the mid 80’s and got a job working for Robert Lee Morris in his then SOHO shop.
+Moved to the United States in the mid 1980's, NYC to be exact.
+Had the luck to start working for Robert Lee Morris in his then SOHO shop.
 Today I live in California and after a brief (actually very long) intermission, I'm back making jewelry and it was the best decision I've ever made.

 I enjoy making jewelry and joy is my fuel.
 Jewelry can be empowering and not just a "vanity thing".
 When I create a piece I’m doing so with someone in mind; I just don't know them.
 One day the two will meet.

 When you see a piece of jewelry and there is an emotion attached to it, the piece was made for you.
 There is a certain energy that happens.
 It is almost like the jewelry finds his or her owner.